AugmenTab/mythic/README.md

 * Talents tabs do not apply active class when first clicking in from elsewhere.
 * Experience Apply buttons are discarding first attempt to alter values, then work correctly afterward.
+* Equipping a new armor while one is already equipped updates the character sheet twice.
+This is not so much a bug as it is a quirk of how it updates each armor in turn.
+This may cause unforeseen issues, but as of yet none have been observed.

 ## Planned Features and Stretch Goals